 Use the reverse_delete_rule to handle what should happen if the document the field is referencing is deleted.
-EmbeddedDocuments, DictFields and MapFields does not support reverse_delete_rule and an InvalidDocumentError will be raised if trying to set on one of these Document / Field types.
+EmbeddedDocuments, DictFields and MapFields do not support reverse_delete_rules and an InvalidDocumentError will be raised if trying to set on one of these Document / Field types.